International Adoption in the United States

 How To Ensure Adoption is Ethical?

 The parents must read everything about the country or place where their new adopted child is coming from.
-It is beneficial for the future of child and parents to learn the history and legitimate adoption process to avoid child trafficking.
+It is beneficial for the future of children and parents to learn the history and legitimate adoption process to avoid child trafficking.
 There exist many nuances and difficulties in international adoption, the black and white children are not the same from the foreign countries.
-Therefore it is always good to talk to other parents who have adoption experience to get proper guidance.families who can create a bond with their children are the ones who carefully choose an agency and do their research properly
+Therefore, it is always good to talk to other parents with adoption experience to get proper guidance. families who can create a bond with their children are the ones who carefully choose an agency and do their research properly

 Child Trafficking

-Many children under 19 are sent to the United States and foreign countries for the sake of education but found themselves a victim of child trafficking industry.
+Many children under 19 are sent to the United States and foreign countries for the sake of education but find themselves victims of the child trafficking industry.
 These children are illegally kidnapped and never allowed to become independent upon their arrival.
 Legal and ethical problems related to this issue widely as international adoption is becoming more difficult these days due to the issue of child trafficking.

 Conclusion

-It is always a good practice to adopt an international child who is a victim of hunger and poverty, but a desire to adopt the foreign children from the international nations is equally more complex and unethical process when it comes to the negligence of adoption agencies and unawareness of parents who adopt them.
-Most poor families in African countries are deceived to give their children for adoption to provide them a better life, but they, unfortunately, become a victim of child trafficking criminals who sold them for their profits without caring for their future or needs.
+It is always a good practice to adopt an international child who is a victim of hunger and poverty.
+Still, a desire to adopt foreign children from international nations is an equally more complex and unethical process when it comes to the negligence of adoption agencies and the unawareness of parents who adopt them.
+Most poor families in African countries are deceived into giving their children for adoption to provide them with a better life.
+Still, they, unfortunately, become a victim of child trafficking criminals who sell them for their profits without caring for their future or needs.

 The families who desire to adopt an international legal child must be very careful about doing their research to complete this process.
 Most parents are not able to form a bond with international children due to a different culture and social issues; they only get disappointed to find out that their newly adopted son or daughter was stolen from their original parents.
 More emphasis is given by UNICEF to keep the children in their home country to avoid child trafficking.
 For many families, international adoption becomes a false choice.